aws/aws-s3-accessgrants-plugin-java-v2/README.md

 AWS S3 ACCESS GRANTS PLUGIN provides the functionality to enable S3 customers to configure S3 ACCESS GRANTS as a permission layer on top of the S3 Clients.

-S3 ACCESS GRANTS is a feature from S3 that allows its customers to configure permission for the data in their buckets at an unlimited scale.
+S3 ACCESS GRANTS is a feature from S3 that allows its customers to configure fine-grained access permissions for the data in their buckets.

 ### USING THE PLUGIN